Do You Know What To Do in Extreme Cold?

-The Public Health recognizes that other community organizations may have developed their own internal policies and procedures for dealing with extreme cold for the population they are serving (i.e. school boards, and day care providers).
-Community agencies and partners that would like direct notification from Public Health in the event of an extreme cold alert should contact Public Health’s Communications Supervisor at 705-743-1000, ext.
+The Public Health recognizes that other community organizations may have developed their own internal policies and procedures for dealing with extreme for the population they are serving (i.e. school boards, and day care providers).
+Community agencies and partners that would like direct notification from the health unit in the event of an extreme cold alert should contact Public Health’s Communications Supervisor at 705-743-1000, ext.
 391.

 For further information, please contact:

 (705) 743-1000, ext.
 287